Last Revised: March 05, 2025

 Clinical Research Requiring IBC Review and Approval

 Penn's Institutional Biosafety Committee (IBC) and the Institutional Review Board (IRB) must review and approve all human gene transfer and recombinant vaccine protocols prior to initiation of enrollment.
+All submissions must have an IND number through FDA approval.
 Investigational products that require IBC review and approval include, but are not limited to:

 • T cells expressing Chimeric Antigen Receptor (CAR-T cells)